roshanskariah123/roshanskariah123.github.io/double_descent.md

 dip in the test performance.

 ### DataSets
-We shall try to reproduce the limited existing results from DeepMind [[Nakkiran et.al.](https://arxiv.org/pdf/1912.02292.pdf)] which use commonly used datasets such as CIFAR-10, CIFAR-100, etc. on common architectures such as ResNets, VGG, etc. We shall also try to observe this
+We shall try to reproduce the limited existing results from OpenAI [[Nakkiran et.al.](https://arxiv.org/pdf/1912.02292.pdf)] which use commonly used datasets such as CIFAR-10, CIFAR-100, etc. on common architectures such as ResNets, VGG, etc. We shall also try to observe this